Skip to main content

 }

-Never expose API keys in client-side code, public repositories, or logs.
+Never expose tokens or API keys in client-side code, public repositories, or logs.

 Do

-• Store keys in environment variables or secrets managers
+• Store credentials in environment variables or secrets managers

 • Use different keys for development and production